Breakout Solutions to Treating Acne

 Face masks are great for detoxification and drawing out unwanted impurities from deep within the skin.
 Play with a mix of bentonite clay (choose french rose clay if your face is dry or sensitive) to remove toxins from pores, apple cider vinegar (with the “mother”) to balance skin’s PH, raw and cold-pressed honey for its anti-bacterial properties, turmeric for its anti-inflammatory action, activated bamboo charcoal powder which also attracts toxins, spirulina for detoxification and matcha green tea to soothe redness.

 Let your skin breathe as much as possible.
 I know all too well the desire to cover it up!
 So at least aim to be make-up free at home and as much as possible to allow your skin to breathe!
-Also try switching to natural make-up to avoid any extra nasties and toxins from adding to your inflammation.
+Also, try switching to natural make-up to avoid any extra nasties and toxins from adding to your inflammation.
 (Remember ingredients matter)

 Poor digestion creates a heavier load on the liver and kidneys, which then cannot deal with the higher levels of hormones in the blood.
-(See how its all connected?!)
+(See how it's all connected?!)
 Diet, food preservatives, stress and the use of antibiotics, does not support healthy gut flora, so introducing a good quality probiotic can help your digestive system get back on track.

 Acne itself can actually be a symptom of a zinc deficiency, it helps to clear skin by taming oil production.
 A supplement can be beneficial or food sources include red meat, oysters, pumpkin and sunflower seeds.

 If I could recommend just one thing, it would be to address your stress.
-Stress effects our nervous system, which then destroys healthy gut flora, increases inflammation, raises blood sugar and lowers progesterone, throwing our delicate hormones out of balance.
+Stress affects our nervous system, which then destroys healthy gut flora, increases inflammation, raises blood sugar and lowers progesterone, throwing our delicate hormones out of balance.
 Carve out time for your favourite rituals, and find those things you love (anything!) that brings you back and provides pleasure.
 Breathwork, meditation, yoga, baths, laughter, gratitude, journaling and nature are great places to start.

 Female hormones are a delicate dance.
 The slightest upset can knock our whole system out of balance.
-Luckily for us we are finally emerging from the dark ages surrounding this complex, but incredible network.
+Luckily for us, we are finally emerging from the dark ages surrounding this complex, but incredible network.
 Stress, blood sugar imbalances, diet, mineral deficiencies and inflammation could all cause disruption.
 Fill up on cruciferous veggies, such as broccoli and cauliflower, as these are known to help the body excrete estrogen.
 I would highly recommend consulting an expert who can provide support.
 A good nutritionist can undertake hormonal profile testing using our saliva, and provide supplements that can assist with getting our hormones humming again.

 Tip: If you have acne around the lower jawline or chin, this should definitely be a consideration.